Working Group on Tantalum and Niobium Mining

 The full text of the Policy is to be found here.

 The T.I.C. has been working closely with the International Tin Research Institute (ITRI) on creating a transparent and traceable supply chain, providing seed funding in 2010 for the pilot implementation of iTSCi and encouraging T.I.C. members to join the iTSCi programme.
-A recent leaflet (May 2012) provides a short, general summary of the iTSCi Membership Programme, both in English and French.
+A leaflet provides a general summary of the iTSCi Membership Programme, both in English and French.